Most Important: Make sure you have a front door code before you leave home!

 The Lodge Captain (after notifying the Accommodation Director of the Club) is empowered to take any necessary action to ensure the proper running of the Lodge.

-If you have matters that cannot be dealt with by the Lodge Captain or the Lodge Manager, some other Club people to contact include the Booking Officer, Karen Johnson on (02) 4261 9191 or the Accommodation Director, Matthew Boseeley on 0411 730 380.
+If you have matters that cannot be dealt with by the Lodge Captain or the Lodge Manager, other Club people to contact include the Booking Officer, Karen Johnson on (02) 4261 9191 or the Accommodation Director, Matt Boseley on 0411 730 380.

 - Advise the Lodge Captain if you are departing early.